 Florida – The Identity Theft State

 When it comes to stealing personal information, Florida leads the nation with over 800 complaints per 100,000 residents according to the Identity Theft Resource Center.
-In 2017 alone, some of the largest corporations got hit with data breeches – including Delta, Equifax, and Chipotle.
+Just a few years ago, some of the largest corporations got hit with data breeches – including Delta, Equifax, and Chipotle.
 Billions of consumers had a moment of panic in wondering if they were hit.
 Many people don’t think they’ll ever fall victim to identity theft, but it’s far more common than you think.

 They’re Not Just Looking for Financial Information